pelithne/client-credentials-flow-with-APIM/README.md

   <img width="50%"  src="./media/create-apim.png">
 </p>

 Now wait.
-It can take a while to create the APIM instance, up to 40 minutes at the time of writing (May 2020)
+It can take a while to create the APIM instance, up to 40 minutes at the time of writing (May 2020).
+If  you used the consumption tier, it should be up within a few minutes.

 ## Create an API in APIM

-This section has borrowed a lot from this tutorial: https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api but a bit more condensed.
+This section has borrowed a lot from this tutorial: https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api but is a bit more condensed.
 If unclear, feel free to go to the source for more details.

 You will import an OpenAPI (formerly Swagger) Specification backend API in JSON format into APIM.
-The backend API is hosted at https://conferenceapi.azurewebsites.net?format=json.
+The backend API swagger definition is located at https://conferenceapi.azurewebsites.net?format=json.

 Go to your APIM instance.
 In the left navigation of your API Management instance, select APIs from the API Management section.